All Episodes

 You want to talk about the influence of foreign actors in the 2016 election if you're outsourcing spying to circumvent American law and spying on American citizens using the powerful tools that you know that our allies have, it's the same thing as you using it here.

-And then it goes on to say that this is a collaborative effort, et cetera, et cetera, in furtherance of the review and to ensure that it's it proceeds in an efficient, effective manner.
+And then it goes on to say that this is a collaborative effort, et cetera, et cetera, in furtherance of the review and to ensure that it proceeds in an efficient, effective manner.

-The review team has requested certain intelligence community agencies, one preserve all relevant records, two, ensure the availability of witnesses that may be pertinent to the review.
+The review team has requested certain intelligence community agencies: one, preserve all relevant records, two, ensure the availability of witnesses that may be pertinent to the review.

-Three, begin identifying and assembling materials that may be relevant to the review, consistent with the president's memoranda and federal law.
+Three, begin identifying and assembling materials that may be relevant to the review consistent with the president's memoranda and federal law.

 These requests inevitably relate to sensitive information in the possession of the intelligence community.

-And while the Attorney General has been granted the authority to declassify information in connection with that review, it has it is of great importance to the department to protect classified information by preventing the unwarranted disclosure of sensitive sources,
+And while the Attorney General has been granted the authority to declassify information in connection with that review, it is of great importance to the department to protect classified information by preventing the unwarranted disclosure of sensitive sources,

 This thing runs so deep.